kshahbazi/P4/readme.md

 Leases have a one-to-one relationship to Units; it belongsTo Units and has many Rents.
 It has *unit_id* as FK.
 Rents belong to Leases and have *lease_id* as FK; rents must be associated with a lease.

-The logic is performed in the Routes.php file
+The logic is performed in the Routes.php file, would like to move that into the cControllers.
+Would also like to implement seeding in the Seeders.
 Implemented authentication and validation, but would like to implement client-side error-checking.

 ## Outside code
 Used Laravel as framework